getpopper/popper/docs/index.rst

 Popper
 ======

-Popper is an experimentation protocol for organizing an academic article's artifacts following a DevOps approach.
-The documentation is organized in three sections.
-The first section describes the experimentation protocol and gives examples from multiple domains describing how to follow the protocol.
-The second part describes PopperCI, a continuous validation system for Popperized experiments.
+Popper is an experimentation protocol for organizing a academic article's artifacts following a DevOps approach.
+This documentation describes the experimentation protocol and the Popper CLI tool; it gives examples from multiple domains showing how to follow the protocol; and also shows how to use a CI system to continuously validate Popperized experiments.

 .. toctree::